openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 This guide contains all necessary information that could help you to start writing nGraph transformations.

-First of all before writing transformation make sure that there is no transformation with the same functionality in [transformation library].
+First of all before writing transformation make sure that there is no transformation with the same functionality in [Transformation Library](group__ie__transformation__api.html).
-To start writing transformation it's good to know how [transformation library] is structured, how transformations are organized and where to put your transformation code.
+To start writing transformation it's good to know how [Transformation Library](group__ie__transformation__api.html) is structured, how transformations are organized and where to put your transformation code.

 Let's start from reviewing transformations library structure.
-Transformations library is independent from InferenceEngine target library and located in `inference-engine/src/transformations` directory.
+Transformations library is independent from InferenceEngine target library named as `inference_engine_transformations` and located in `inference-engine/src/transformations` directory.
 Transformations root directory contains two folders:
 1. ngraph_ops - legacy opset operations needed for nGraph to CNNNetwork conversion.
+> **Note**: this operation are prohibited to use inside new plugins until they are not moved to separate directory with allowed operations.
 2. transformations - includes all transformations, utils, runtime info attributes and pass managers.
+> **Note**: do not use transformation that belongs to `ngraph::pass::ConvertOpSet1ToLegacy` transformations until they are not moved to separate directory with allowed transformations.

 Transformation flow in transformation library has several layers:
 1. Pass managers - executes list of transformations using `*_tbl.hpp` file.
 For example conversion form OpSetX to OpSetY.
-2. Transformations - performs particular transformation algorithm on `ngraph::Funcion` (find more about transformations in [Transformations types]).
+2. Transformations - performs particular transformation algorithm on `ngraph::Function`.
+Find more about transformations in [Transformations types](#transformations_types).
 3. Low level functions that takes set of nodes and performs some transformation action.
-They are not mandatory and all transformation code can be located inside transformation but if some transformation parts can potentially be reused in other transformations we suggest to keep them as a separate functions.
+They are not mandatory and all transformation code can be located inside transformation.
+But if some transformation parts can potentially be reused in other transformations we suggest to keep them as a separate functions.

 To decide where to store your transformation code please follow these rules:
 1. If it's plugin specific transformation and can't be reused by other plugins keep source code inside plugin.